 Accommodation is for sure the biggest expense in Seoul.
 Prices are going up every year, and it’s more and more difficult to find affordable places in the capital.

-If you are a family with 1 or 2 kids, wanted to live in Seoul in areas such as Hannam-Dong or Itaewon, and keep European/American standard, it would be really difficult to find anything below KRW 3.5 million (3,000 USD).
+If you are a family with 1 or 2 kids, want to live in Seoul in areas such as Hannam-Dong or Itaewon, and keep European/American standards, it would be really difficult to find anything below KRW 3.5 million (3,000 USD).
 As a couple or if you come alone, you could probably find a bit lower, but you might have to compromise on the quality of the place and/or the size.

 Like in many places in Asia, if you decide to eat local, then it will be very cheap!
 The good thing is that Korean food is really delicious.
 Hence, you can eat for very cheap most of the time.
 For roughly 10,000 KRW (9 USD), you can eat a lot!
-Most of places have lunch set for about the same price.
+Most places have lunch set for about the same price.

-If you decide to go for more western restaurants (Italian food being the most popular), then expect prices similar to the US or Europe.
+If you decide to go for more Western restaurants (Italian food being the most popular), then expect prices similar to the US or Europe.

 Cooking at home is of course also a good option.
-However, price of fresh fruit and vegetables can be relatively high.
+However, the price of fresh fruit and vegetables can be relatively high.

 However, if you want to start exploring outside of Seoul, although there are trains such as the KTX (fast train), or many buses, it would always be more convenient with a car.
-Buying a car, is not that expensive in Korea, especially if you opt for a local brand such as Kia and Kyundai.
-The second hand market is also very good and reliable.
-You can also check the accident history online for the vehicle you want to purchase.
-So the process is very transparent.
+Buying a car, is not that expensive in Korea, especially if you opt for a local brand such as Kia and Hyundai.

-As a foreigner the income tax are applied as a flat rate of 20.5%.
+As a foreigner, income tax is applied at a flat rate of 20.5%.
 Which is quite often preferable, of course depending on your salary.
-You can also choose the same tax rate as local, but for us it would have resulted at almost 30%.
-Hence applying the flat rate was in our benefit.
-You can ask your company for more advise on that.
+You can also choose the same tax rate as local, but for us, it would have resulted in almost 30%.

 In 2020 Seoul ranked 11th most expensive city to live in.
 So yes, living in Seoul is not cheap.
-However, for us as we lived in Singapore and Hong Kong before that, and we felt that Seoul was definitely much cheaper.
+However, for us, as we lived in Singapore and Hong Kong before that, we felt that Seoul was definitely much cheaper.
 We finally managed to save money, while still enjoying our life and not trying to particularly restrict ourselves on anything.

-If we were to move again in Seoul, we would probably opt for a slightly cheaper place to live, as anyway we didn’t stay at home much.
+If we were to move again in Seoul, we would probably opt for a slightly cheaper place to live, as we didn’t stay at home much.
 But other than that we were fine with the cost of living here.
 If you live in Busan, things would even be cheaper there.

 Phoenix Park Korea